Hoping to study and/or conduct research outside of Canada? The following external funding opportunities will help you do

-You must prepare your application and supporting materials using their format standards (consult each agency website, links bove).
+Prepare your application and supporting materials using the Tri-Council Format standards (please consult the appropriate agency website).
 If your application does not conform to these standards, the agency may reject it or it may be at a disadvantage in the selection process.

 If you have supporting documents written in a language other than English or French, you must provide the agency with a certified translation of the document.

 - A common Tri-Council application form is available on the respective granting websites.
 This form must be used to apply for the CGS-FSS supplements.
 Please submit hard copy with original signature.

 - An outline of the intended research activities during the study period abroad (2 pages max).
 See agency website for important detailed requirements of this document.

 - A letter from the current research supervisor with original signature.

 - A letter from the potential host supervisor.

 - A letter of recommendation signed by the Graduate Program Director or designate with original signature (this document is in addition to agency requirements).

 If you have been awarded the above fellowship, please request payment by forwarding to Service Point a copy of your award notice and written confirmation of your dates of travel.
 Clearly label documents "GPS Graduate Funding".

 Philip F. Vineberg Travelling Fellowship